Government Muslim High School: History

 Chittagong Government Madrasah's Anglo-Persian Department was split off to form the school in 1909.
 Originally it operated out of part of the local Registration Office building.
 The school opened at first with madrasah and Bengali departments.
 The first headmaster, from 1910 to 1915, was Khan Shaheb Wahaidun Nabi.
 It moved to a permanent site in 1916, and was renamed Chittagong Government Muslim High School.
 In 1953, the Urdu department was also established.
 In 1970 the school expanded into a new building.
 There was also a small mosque, which was subsequently enlarged.
 In 2005 the government established another two buildings, a science lab building and an administration building.

-Facilitates

-The school also has a hostel and headmaster's cottage.
+The school has a hostel and headmaster's cottage.
 In front of the school building, there is a large playground.
 The school has a library which contains more than 2000 books.

-The school is highly developed in terms of co-curricular activities.

-There is an active debating club called GMHSDS

-There is a well-equipped BNCC platoon.

-There are also Scouting opportunities along with Red Crescent Youth Govt Muslim High School Unit.

-There is also an active football club, which is very famous in the whole of Chittagong;

-Among them, the football club of '21 batch students called Muslimian FC is famous as it was unbeatable among all the secondary school and college football clubs of Chittagong.